-If I do not use the $4500 TA, can it be carried over to the next fiscal year?
+If I do not use my Tuition Assistance, can it be carried over to the next fiscal year?
 Or, if I do not use it, can it be transferred to my spouse?

 What do I need to do become an Officer?

 To get the most current information in regards to becoming an Officer, visit the Education Center or go online to goarmy.com/rotc

 Do you have a computer lab or a computer I can use?

 As part of the Education Center’s services, the Army Learning Center (ALC) does have computers available for use.
 The ALC is located in Building 2634, Soldier’s Plaza.
 Call (706) 545-8096 for hours of operation.

 How do I receive credit for my military experience?